kasrasammak/songcollection/README.md

 # songcollection
-Simple application whose purpose is to List, Add, Update, and Delete Song Titles from a database collection, stored in a MongoDB database.
+Simple application whose purpose is to List, Add, Update, and Delete Song Titles from a database collection, stored in a local MongoDB database.